 This process happens in parallel for all of the builds you specify.
-The command will exit when all builds are completed (but you will get notified as INDIVIDUAL builds complete if on F1).
+The command will exit when all builds are completed (but you will get notified as INDIVIDUAL builds complete if on F1) and indicate whether all builds passed or a build failed by the exit code.

-Note: It is highly recommended that you either run this command in a "screen" or use "mosh" to access the build instance.
+Note: It is highly recommended that you either run this command in a ''screen'' or use ''mosh'' to access the build instance.
 Builds will not finish if the manager is killed due to disconnection to the instance.

-When you run a build for a particular configuration, a directory named LAUNCHTIME-CONFIG_TRIPLET-BUILD_NAME is created in firesim/deploy/results-build/.
+When you run a build for a particular configuration, a directory named LAUNCHTIME-CONFIG\TRIPLET-BUILD\NAME is created in firesim/deploy/results-build/.
 This directory will contain: